 The Financial Condition (E) Committee (acting on charges from the Executive (EX) Committee) established in October 2012, the Emerging Actuarial Issues (E) Working Group, which is charged with dealing with questions of application, interpretation and clarification to AG 38.
 The key role of the EAIWG is to respond to questions regarding the implementation of the AG38 bifurcated requirements adopted by the NAIC in the Fall of 2012.
 Through December 2014, the EAIWG has provided 41 Actuarial Interpretations of AG 38.

 The AG 38 bifurcated requirements are found in new sections 8D and 8E of AG 38.
 AG 38, 8D provides requirements for specified ULSG business issued prior to 1/1/2013.
 AG 38, 8E provides requirements for ULSG business issued on and after 1/1/2013.
 Both 8D and 8E require filings to be submitted to the domestic state who in turn will submit to the Financial Analysis Working Group (FAWG).

 Pursuant to 8E, domestic states will submit the actuarial opinion and company representation filings to FAWG.
 Other filings are also required such as filings regarding an AG 38, 8E, Method II submission.
 Pursuant to 8D, domestic states will submit reports regarding specified reserve calculations to FAWG.
 These reports are due on April 30 for the preceding year end.
 FAWG is to use interpretations adopted by the EAIWG and the Financial Condition (E) Committee in their reviews of AG 38 filings.
-FAWG, and its represented consultants began reviewing 8E reports in early 2013 and that process has been continuous throughout 2013 and into 2014 while 8D reports began to be reviewed in the middle of 2013 and into 2014.
+FAWG, and its represented consultants began reviewing 8D and 8E reports in 2013 and that process has continued throughout 2014.